Dear Friend, Subscriber, and fellow Category Pirate,

 For example, in the CRM market, a “Be The Best” company would aim to be “The smartest, most intuitive” CRM app, or “The cheapest, most accessible” CRM platform—and make product and marketing decisions around maintaining and defending their position.

-And yet, Silicon Valley dogma says, “The best product always wins.”
+Silicon Valley dogma says, “The best product always wins.”

 Sure, but for how long?